Dice v. Akron, Canton & Youngstown Railroad Co.

 Dice v.
-Akron, Canton & Youngstown R. Co., 342 U.S. 359 (1952), was a United States Supreme Court case in which the Court held that federal court rules apply when an action is brought pursuant to a federal right and where the substance of a state's rules would necessarily have an adverse effect on the protection of an individual's rights under federal law.
+Akron, Canton & Youngstown Railroad Co., 342 U.S. 359 (1952), was a United States Supreme Court case in which the Court held that federal court rules apply when an action is brought pursuant to a federal right and where the substance of a state's rules would necessarily have an adverse effect on the protection of an individual's rights under federal law.

 Background

-After an engine owned by the Akron, Canton & Youngstown R. Co. jumped the tracks, striking and injuring a railroad employee named Dice, he brought a negligence claim in Ohio state court under the Federal Employers' Liability Act against the railroad.
+After an engine owned by the Akron, Canton & Youngstown Railroad Co. jumped the tracks, striking and injuring a railroad employee named Dice, he brought a negligence claim in Ohio state court under the Federal Employers' Liability Act against the railroad.
 The railroad produced a document in which Dice purportedly released it from all liability beyond what they had already paid him.
 Dice responded by asserting that the railroad had him sign it under false pretenses and that he had not read it before signing it.
 After the jury found in favor of Dice, the trial court judge reverses the judgment notwithstanding the verdict because it ruled that Dice could not avoid the obligations created by signing the release.
 Ohio state law imposed a duty on him to read the document before signing it.
 However, federal law would have held that the railroad's fraud precluded the enforcement of the release, and so the state appellate court reversed on this basis, which was then again reversed by the state supreme court, thus Dice appealed to the Supreme Court of the United States.